 Last updated

-An RGB Schema defines, through coding, the necessary template for Genesis and embeds all the rules of available contract operation representing its business logic allowing for the related state to be updated.
+An RGB Schema defines, through coding, the necessary template for Genesis and embeds all the rules of available representing its allowing for the related to be updated.

-As mentioned earlier, an RGB Schema is the analog of a class for an OOP language.
+As , an RGB Schema is the analog of a class for an OOP language.
 Hence such a construction is used to define the various standards for RGB contracts and assets, for example: fungible assets, collectibles, digital identities, etc.

 In fact, the Schema validation is the very first operation step that a user needsrepresents to undergo before interacting in any way with the contract (e.g. to perform the desired contract operations).